Gutted interior with exposed brickwork, blockwork and stripped ceiling joists mid-renovation

 • Asbestos Removal Licence (Class A or B)

 Required if removing >10m² non-friable asbestos or any friable asbestos.
-Class A for friable, Class B for non-friable.
+Class A licence for friable asbestos (any quantity).
+Class B licence for >10m² of non-friable asbestos.
+Threshold and licensing per Safe Work Australia model Code of Practice: How to Safely Remove Asbestos.

 • First Aid Certificate